-Jennifer Rayno, Director, St. Damien Pediatric Hospital Fund
+Jennifer Rayno, Vice President, Donor Relations, St. Damien Pediatric Hospital Fund

 Jennifer has more than 20 years of working experience in both the corporate and non-profit sector.
 She currently serves as the Director of the St. Damien Pediatric Hospital Fund at NPH USA and has been tasked this year with raising matching funds for a generous $1 million gift in cooperation with Fr.
 Rick Frechette, Country Director of NPFS Haiti.